ehsanrah/CNN_fashion_mnist/README.md

 • Sixth hidden layer: A dense (fully-connected) layer consisting of 100 perceptrons
 • Seventh hidden layer: A dense (fully-connected) layer consisting of 100 perceptrons
 • Output layer (classification probabilites): 10 perceptrons
-• Model is trained the model using 100 epochs.
+• Model is trained using 100 epochs.